tkrojer/PanDDA_PDB_Tools/README.md

 # PanDDA_PDB_Tools
 A collections of simple python scripts which help to convert different MMCIF files from PanDDA PDB group depositions into easy to work with MTZ files.
+Some general information regarding PanDDA PDB group depositions can be found on openlabnotebooks.org: https://openlabnotebooks.org/update-on-batch-deposition-of-xchem-structures.

 ### Installation
 Download eventMMCIF2mtz.py from github; then make it executable: